-- Soil Conc. indicates maximum reported soil concentration (Webcor Builders, 1999) for the site. - Air Conc. indicates predicted airborne concentration based on continuous emissions of just visible dust (500 micrograms of dust per cubic meter of air or μg/m3).
+- Soil Conc. indicates maximum reported soil concentration either in Webcor Builders, 1999 investigation, or Chevron's November 1999 investigation for the site. - Air Conc. indicates predicted airborne concentration based on continuous emissions of just visible dust (500 micrograms of dust per cubic meter of air or μg/m3).
 Predicted metals concentrations are expressed in μg/m3. - PEL indicates current Cal-OSHA Permissible Exposure Limit (PEL) currently promulgated in Title 8 of California Code of Regulations.
 PELs are given in μg/m3.
 Where more than 1 PEL has been promulgated, the lowest value is given. - %PEL indicates air concentrations shown in column 3 as a percentage of the applicable PEL. - Soil Conc.
 PEL indicates the required level of soil contamination (in parts per million) for continuous emissions of just visible dust (500 μg/m3 over 8 hours) to represent the PEL for given metal contaminants on site.
-Note that 1,000,000 ppm is equivalent to 100%. - Indicates California Proposition 65 substance.
+Note that 1,000,000 ppm is equivalent to 100%. - Indicates California Proposition 65 substance. - † Indicates results from November 1999 field investigation.